Meta Provides New Insights into Content Removals and Government Requests

 First off, on nudity and sexual content – Meta saw a rise in removals here, based, it says, on an increase in spammers sharing large volumes of violative videos on Facebook.

-Most of this was detected by Meta’s systems before any users reported it, but there has also been a slight increase in users reporting this type of material, which is also likely down to the rising number of spammers in this area.
+Most of this was detected by Meta’s systems before any users reported it, but there has also been a slight increase in users reporting this type of material, which is also likely a result of the rising number of spammers in this area.

-Meta also says that it’s increased its rate of proactive detection of bullying and harassment, which has seen more of this type of content removed before anyone sees it.
+Meta also says that it’s increased its rate of proactive detection of bullying and harassment, with more of this type of content removed before anyone sees it.

-This is a critical area of focus, in ensuring that users are not exposed to harmful material, and it’s good that Meta’s systems are getting better at detecting such before it’s seen.
+This is a critical area of focus, as it ensures that users are not exposed to harmful material, and it’s good that Meta’s systems are getting better at detecting such before it’s seen.

 Meta’s also upping its enforcement of its dangerous organizations policy.